 One of the reasons the Les Paul is such a beloved instrument to so many musicians is the sheer range of styles it can be used for.
 Although predominantly used for rock guitar throughout the 60s and 70s, the classic Gibson guitar has gone on to be utilized for many different purposes.

-When it comes to identifying the best-suited amplifier to pair with your Gibson or Epiphone Les Paul, you need to identify the results you're aiming for.
+When it comes to identifying the best amplifier for Gibson or Epiphone Les Paul, you need to identify the results you're aiming for.

 Do you simply want to amplify and enhance the natural, warm tone of the Les Paul, or would you rather have access to a plethora of effects to bathe the guitar in?